superseriousbusiness/gotosocial/CONTRIBUTING.md

 Once you've got go installed, clone this repository into your Go path.
 Normally, this should be `~/go/src/github.com/superseriousbusiness/gotosocial`.

-Once that's done, you can try building the project: `go build ./cmd/gotosocial`.
+Once that's done, you can try building the project: `./build.sh`.
 This will build the `gotosocial` binary.

 If there are no errors, great, you're good to go!